Hydration: always drink water after and during physical exercise | Photo: Noboa/Creative Commons

 Children aged 4-8 should drink around 1.2 liters of water per day, and children aged 9-13 should keep their daily intake at 1.5 liters per day.

-A person's water needs may vary depending on the place where you live, the diet you've adopted, the average season temperatures, how active you are, and your overall health condition.
+A person's water needs may vary depending on the place where they live, the diet they've adopted, the average season temperatures, how active they are, and their overall health condition.

 Top Stories